Kevin Elster: Career statistics

 He played 13 seasons in from 1986 to 2000 for the Mets, Yankees, Phillies, Rangers, Pirates and Dodgers.

 On August 27, 2022, the New York Mets held their first Old Timers Day since 1994.
 Elster was the starting shortstop for the Amazins where he went 1-1 and recorded a putout.

 In pop culture

 Elster played the part of Pat Corning in the 1994 movie Little Big League.

 In 2021, indie-folk artist Cousin Wolf released a song entitled "Kevin Elster" as part of an album called "Nine Innings."

 Personal life

 In 108 Stitches, former Mets pitcher Ron Darling's tell-all memoir of his playing days, Darling claims "Elster liked to think of himself as a ladies’ man, and he was.
 He was always talking about his exploits."

+Elster has been married and divorced three times.
+His engagement to his first wife, Jennifer Pizzata, was chronicled by The New York Times.
+She later described how groupies broke up their marriage.